Keyboard shortcuts

 }

-The Todo example demonstrates how different store types can coexist within the same database:
+The example demonstrates using different store types in one database:

-• "todos" (Table): Stores todo items with automatic ID generation
+• "todos" (Table<Todo>): Stores todo items with automatic ID generation

-• "user_info" (YDoc): Stores user profile information using Y-CRDT Maps
+• "user_info" (YDoc): Stores user profile using Y-CRDT Maps

-• "user_prefs" (YDoc): Stores user preferences using Y-CRDT Maps
+• "user_prefs" (YDoc): Stores preferences using Y-CRDT Maps

-This shows how Eidetica allows you to choose the most appropriate data structure for each type of data within your application, optimizing for different use cases (record storage vs. collaborative editing).
+This shows how you can choose the most appropriate data structure for each type of data.

 Running the Todo Example